xbdo01/docs/docs/Adding Rythm.md

 ---
 ### Step one

-Once you've chosen the release of Rythm that you would like to invite. and you are logged into the correct Discord account, you should now see a menu like this:
+Once you've chosen the release of Rythm that you would like to invite, and you are logged into the correct Discord account, you should now see a menu like this:

 ![Discord Authorization Screen](/img/docs/adding/discord-oauth2-1.png)